How we started

 - 2004 the LDA website was started to act as a repository of information.

-- 2005 a conference was held at Sheffield University and conferences have been held annually since then.
+- 2005 a conference was held at Sheffield University and conferences have been held annually until 2018.

 - 2006 Leaflets “What is Lyme Disease” and “Lyme Disease in Neurology & Psychiatry” were produced.
 A parliamentary lobbying campaign started to make MPs aware of the situation faced by patients with possible Lyme disease.